askplatypus/wikidata-simplequestions/README.md

 * `annotated_wd_data_valid_answerable.txt` contains 2013 questions converted from the 10845 original questions.

 You can find the same datasets also in the QALD format in the QALD-format directory.

+## Publication

+If you use this dataset please cite:

+Question Answering Benchmarks for Wikidata by Diefenbach, Dennis and Tanon, Thomas and Singh, Kamal and Maret, Pierre ISWC 2017